tmaximini/maxi.io/src/projects/zalando-lounge.md

   - aws
 ---

 I was hired as a freelancer to help the existing in-house team with the migration from a monolithic PHP application to a microservice oriented architecture.
-We rebuilt the shop frontend using react and redux and introduced a node.js middleware layer for communicating with existing Zalando services and API responses.
+We rebuilt the shop frontend using react and redux and introduced a node.js middleware layer for communicating with existing Zalando services and transforming API responses.